-- Teacher Retirement System of Texas (TRS) - Federal income tax required for all full-time employees - Medicare tax (applicable only to employees hired in this district after March 31, 1986) - Child support and spousal maintenance, if applicable - Delinquent federal education loan payments, if applicable
+- Teacher Retirement System of Texas (TRS) or Social Security employee contributions - Federal income tax required for all full-time employees - Medicare tax (applicable only to employees hired after March 31, 1986) - Child support and spousal maintenance, if applicable - Delinquent federal education loan payments, if applicable

-Other payroll deductions employees may elect include deductions for the employee's share of premiums for health, dental, life, and vision insurance; annuities; higher education savings plans or prepaid tuition programs; and deposits and loan payments through TexStar Federal Credit Union.
+Other payroll deductions employees may elect include deductions for the employee's share of premiums for health, dental, life, and vision insurance; annuities; and higher education savings plans or prepaid tuition programsl and deposits and loan payments made through TexStar Federal Credit Union.
 Employees also may request payroll deduction for payment of membership dues to professional organizations.
 Salary deductions are automatically made for unauthorized or unpaid leave.